 - In addition, advisors can explain College policies and regulations.

 - An advisor is accessible through regularly posted office hours or by appointment and can also be reached via office, phone, Microsoft Teams, and email.
 Advisors can also be helpful in connecting you with campus resources, such as tutoring or counseling.

 Meeting an Advisor

-It is recommended that students meet with their advisors for the first time early in their first semester at the College to discuss goals and to begin long-term planning for your degree program.
-At a minimum, students will meet with their advisor each semester prior to registering for the following semester’s classes.
-Students will also need to meet with their advisor any time they want to make changes to their schedule during a semester (drop/add/withdraw).
+It is recommended that you meet with your advisors for the first time early in your first semester at the College to discuss goals and to begin long-term planning for your degree program.
+At a minimum, you will meet with your advisor each semester prior to registering for the following semester’s classes.
+You will also need to meet with your advisor any time you want to make changes to your schedule during a semester (drop/add/withdraw).